 As a combat sport, fencing calls on agility, reflexes, tactical smarts, discipline, and hand-eye coordination.
 This graceful sport combines strength, patience, peace of mind, and speed as it improves coordination and posture while providing aerobic exercise and strength training.

 Cheerleading includes stunts, pyramids, dance, tumbling, jumps, and of course cheer!
-Come join our popular Cheerleading camp at Brock University lead by exceptional Cheer team.
-No previous experience is necessary as campers will be evaluated on Monday and placed into groups accordingly.
+Come join our popular Cheerleading camp at Brock University lead by the World Champion Brock Cheer team.
+No previous experience is necessary.
 Our cheerleading camp is designed to build confidence, learn teamwork, build trust, develop skills, and celebrate success.
 Campers will also have the chance to swim at Brock’s pool!

 It's all in the details...